On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Conclusion

 \section{Conclusion}

 This paper provides a thorough review of current research and development efforts in the application of immersive digital technologies for UAVs.
-In the paper we investigate the integration of DT and XR with AI algorithms to enhance UAV systems, making them more intelligent, adaptive, and responsive.
-We anticipate that the integration of DTs with XR will revolutionize UAV operations by providing tools that enhance visualization, optimize decision-making, and facilitate effective collaboration.
-Moreover, the paper also highlights existing research gaps and suggests future directions based on GAI for exploring the application of immersive technologies in UAVs, which will foster continued innovation and advancement in this field.
+We investigate the integration of DT and XR with AI algorithms to enhance UAV systems, making them more intelligent, adaptive, and responsive.